Retina & Vitreous

-Amsler Grid – In this test the patient wearing his reading glasses, covers the opposite eye and looks at the black dot in the centre of the test page (checker board pattern) to check for any area which is distorted, blurred, discolored or not visible.
+Amsler Grid – In this test the patient wearing his reading glasses, covers the opposite eye and looks at the black dot in the center of the test page (checkerboard pattern) to check for any area which is distorted, blurred, discolored or not visible.
 It is a useful test to detect early changes and can be done routinely by the patient at home.

 If on the above examination your doctor suspects AMD, other tests to learn more about the structure and functioning of the retina could be advised.

 Wet AMD can be treated with laser photocoagulation, photodynamic therapy, intravitreal injections or a combination of these.
 The aim of treatment is to slow the rate of vision decrease or stop further vision loss but the disease sometimes may progress despite treatment.
 With the advent of anti-VEGF treatment, there are greater numbers of patients who are showing visual improvement.